 Headphones are a crucial part of your studio.
 Whether you are recording vocals, mastering your latest creation, or practicing your DJ sets.
 Selecting a solid pair of affordable headphones allows you to spend more on other components for your studio.
 In this review, we check out a budget pair of headphones from a very popular and respected audio brand.

 The Shure SRH440 has plenty to offer the budget-conscious artist.
-But it isn’t perfect either.
+This make them one of the best closed back studio headphones for the price.
 Let’s check them out in more detail.

 The Shure SRH440 aims to be the perfect hybrid pair of headphones without breaking the bank.
 Below we break down in detail if it has managed to achieve this goal.